synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 ## Set up build env by:
 1. Download VS Code at: https://code.visualstudio.com/download
-2. Get the PIOArduino extennssion and installed ( https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)
+2. Get the PIOArduino extension and installed ( https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)
 3. Clone or fork the Git hub repo
 4. Point VS Code to open the workspace in the root of github repo
-5. Compile and fash to ESP32S3
+5. Compile and flash to ESP32S3

 ## Clangd